mcandre/elements-of-commit-style/surgical_strikes.md

 # Surgical Strikes

-A version control systems is a scalpel: powerful, but must be kept clean.
+A version control system is a scalpel: powerful, but must be kept clean.
 To get the most out of your version control system, you need to sterilize each commit.
 In a DVCS such as git, each commit should be sterilized before pushing to remote repositories.

 ## Sterilize your working directory.